dOtOlb/LogBasedMod/README.md

 #### LogFileDirectory
 The path to which the example log file(s) is stored.
 Both relative and absolute paths are supported.

-##### LogFormat
+#### LogFormat
-- The format of the log files.
+The format of the log files.
 The common log formats are supported, e.g. w3c, w3c extended, etc.

+#### Fitting
+The method of curve fitting to be used for parameter estimation.
+It should be matching the specified model settings.
+In other words, only the supported curve-fitting methods could be chosen to use for a particular arrival distribution specified.

+#### ArrivalModel
+The name of the statistical model to be fitted into the data.
+Currently, only exponential distribution is supported.